YuvalShaul/learngit/remote/remote-branches.md

 git status
 ```
 - As you can see, you are in the master branch.
+In fact, there are no branches created realy, so if you try **git branch** you'll see no branches (so master is just a default name to use if you just commit without creating a new branch).
-Go ahead and create a new branch and switch to it.
+- Go ahead and create a new branch and switch to it.
 Then create a file, add, commit and try to push:
 ```
 git checkout -b feature1